 A road trip is a right of passage for many American families.
 It is a time for families to spend hours on end enjoying one another’s company, playing road trip games, seeing new sights, and creating memories.
-My husband loves road trips.
+My husband loves long road trips.
 We usually end up taking at least one road trip with kids each year and have learned which road trip activities for kids work, and which ones don’t.

 The longest car ride with kids was from Chicago to San Antonio, and we have made several trips to Nashville and New York by car.
 Each time I swear I will never, ever, take a long car ride with three children again.
 However, we continue to take family road trips, so I’ve found some awesome road trip activities for kids to help pass the time.

-In order to survive, I have researched hours on end for the best travel games for kids.
+To survive, I have researched for hours on end for the best travel games for kids.
 I think the kids would agree I have come up with some creative games and activities that make our road trips a success.
 We try to make an effort to entertain the kids without technology for as long as possible.
-We are not perfect, and devices and DVD players do come out in emergencies, but here are some fun ways to pass the time with these unplugged road trip activities.

 Quiet Individual Road Trip Activities for Kids